CharityCompassionCoin-CCC/tronsr-template/COMMUNITY_PLAN.md

 All TRX votes will remain forever untouched.

+Token Overview:

+52 Billion Charity Compassion Coin (CCC)'s in all.

+Allocation:

+10 Billion allotted to AirDrop SR Campaign.

+40 Billion for Global use and circulation via charitable GIVE Builders, Governments/politicals and cryptocurrency trading exchanges.

+2 Billion are frozen for the next 3-5 years in Charity Compassion Coin's Treasury.

 Further implementation of Community support and ability for involvements:

 Continuation of pre-ico crowd-sale’s of all coded encryption coin securities/utilities.